James DarbyJames Darby

 2. Audit Trail and Compliance

-EDI provides comprehensive documentation:
+EDI provides detailed documentation:

 • Every transaction tracked